 8e) Calculate the ratio of the power between the values measured in step 8a) over step 8c) for CA NRACLR (in gap measurement).

-9. For inter-band 2UL CA UE, execute 9a) to 9f):
+9. For inter-band 2UL CA and NR-DC UE, execute 9a) to 9f):

-9a) Measure the rectangular filtered mean power for the assigned NR channel on PCC.
+9a) Measure the rectangular filtered mean power for the assigned NR channel on PCC for NR CA case or on PCell for NR-DC case.

-9b) Measure the rectangular filtered mean power of the first NR adjacent channel on both lower and upper side of the assigned NR channel on PCC, respectively.
+9b) Measure the rectangular filtered mean power of the first NR adjacent channel on both lower and upper side of the assigned NR channel on PCC for NR CA case or on PCell for NR-DC case, respectively.

 9c) Calculate the ratios of the power between the values measured in step 7 over step 8 for lower and upper NR ACLR, respectively.

-9d) Measure the rectangular filtered mean power for the assigned NR channel on SCC.
+9d) Measure the rectangular filtered mean power for the assigned NR channel on SCC for NR CA case or on PScell for NR-DC case.

-9e) Measure the rectangular filtered mean power of the first NR adjacent channel on both lower and upper side of the assigned NR channel on SCC, respectively.
+9e) Measure the rectangular filtered mean power of the first NR adjacent channel on both lower and upper side of the assigned NR channel on SCC for NR CA case or on PScell for NR-DC case, respectively.

 9f) Calculate the ratios of the power between the values measured in step 9d over step 9e for lower and upper NR ACLR, respectively.